FluentValidation/FluentValidation/docs/custom-validators.md

 }
 ```

 The advantage of this approach is that it allows you to return multiple errors for the same rule (by calling the `context.AddFailure` method multiple times).
-In the above example, the property name in the generated error will be inferred as "Pets", although this could be overridden by calling a different overload of AddFailure:
+In the above example, the property name in the generated error will be inferred as "Pets", although this could be overridden by calling a different overload of `AddFailure`:

 ```csharp
 context.AddFailure("SomeOtherProperty", "The list must contain 10 items or fewer");